avannaa/illuminati-zone/power.md

 yes, slope does have influence on power.
 i already wrote about that in my [slope theory article](https://github.com/sera-pangya/illuminati-zone/blob/main/slope-theory.md), it's all explained there 👀

-basically, having a slope with a x-component will ALWAYS send the ball further, and the influence for each break depends on how many breaks there are (more breaks = slightly less influence).
+basically, having a slope with a x-component will ALWAYS send the ball further, and the influence for each break depends on how many breaks there are (more breaks = slightly less influence for each individual break).
 using less % power will also very slightly lower the influence for each break.

-that effect is considerably important when you are dunking at nearly full power, or when there are a lot of breaks.
+that effect is considerably important when you are dunking at nearly full power or when there are a lot of breaks, as it can easily add up to over 0.5y.
 thus, if your calculations don't consider that, you may have problems dunking distances over 300y~

 # wind

-everyone knows that one, it's `wind * angle * influence`. is that it? yes, it is.
+everyone knows that one, it's `wind * angle * influence`. is that all? yes indeed it is.
 however, obviously, the difficult part here is figuring out the wind influence.

-here's something very FUN and INTERESTING: the wind influence is higher on the distance-axis, compared to the aim-axis (except for spikes, where it's the opposite).
+here's something very FUN and INTERESTING: the wind influence is higher on the distance-axis than on the aim-axis (except for spikes, where it's the opposite).
-in other words.. if your hwi (horizontal wind influence) is 1.0, your "vwi" (influence of wind on power) will be greater than 1.0.
+in other words.. if your hwi (horizontal wind influence, i.e. influence of wind on aim) is 1.0, your "vwi" (influence of wind on power) will be greater than 1.0.
 greater by how much? that depends on your shot and on the power %.

 i'll paste some dunk 1w 332+0 values that i collected, just to give some idea: